This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Small manipulatives to place in the envelopes for counting (I used mini erasers)

-- Short sticks to build tally marks (I used colored craft sticks, but you could also roll play dough into thin snakes which builds up fine motor too!)
+- Short sticks to build tally marks (I used colored craft sticks, but you could also roll play dough into thin snakes which builds up fine motor skills too!)

 Laminate and cut.
-Add the number cards, manipulatives and sticks to the inside of their envelopes.
+Add the number cards, manipulatives, and sticks to the inside of their envelopes.

 It’s time to play!
 First, we chose an envelope and shook out the loose contents/manipulatives.
 After counting them, we guessed what number we thought was inside the envelope.

-We shook out the rest of the cards to check our counting and further explore the numbers!
+We shook out the rest of the cards to check our counting guess and further explore the numbers!

-There are a lot of exploration activities in the envelopes: Count on your fingers, trace the number, add the manipulatives to the ten frame, add the sticks to tally, read the name of the number.
+There are a lot of exploration number sense activities in the envelopes: Count on your fingers, trace the number, add the manipulatives to the ten frame, add the sticks to tally, read the name of the number.

-Grab Your Copy
+Grab Your FREE Copy